RegExpTemplate/regexp-template-core/README.md

 The compile method joins the two regular expressions into a new one.

-In this case we only passed two regular expressions but you can pass as much [template elements (see below)](#Template-Elements) as you want.
+In this case we only passed two regular expressions but you can pass as many [template elements (see below)](#Template-Elements) as you want.